pitter-patterz/final_pj/README.md

 # final_pj

-This is the final project of the curriculum Neural Network, completed by Changwei Cai and Jiaxi Wang.
+This is the final project of the curriculum Deep Learning & Neural Network, completed by *Changwei Cai* and *Jiaxi Wang*.

 The project consists of three parts.
 See the report for details.